PhilCCMG/PhilCCMG/README.md

 # 👋 Hey!
 Howdy!
-I'm Phil, and I'm the Managing Director of [CheatCode Media Group](https://github.com/cheatcodemedia).
+I'm Phil, and I'm the Managing Director of [CheatCode Media Group](https://github.com/cheatcodemedia) and a Director at [RedEye Technologies](https://github.com/redeyetechnology).

 ## 🥽 Let's Connect
 If you want to contact me, get in touch via: